-After all thes lockdowns students want to get back in class again
+After the social distancing that was enforced during the Covid pandemic, most students want to get back into class again

-After so many months of online learning, travel restrictions and staying at home with their families, students around the world want to get back into the classroom again.
-And this includes those learning English as a Foreign Language.
+There are many advantages to being in a classroom, and interacting with your teacher and classmates.
 There are many advantages to being in a classroom and interacting with your teacher and classmates, even with social distancing and the use of masks in the classroom.
 These include:

 Giving the teacher the opportunity to explain concepts using a range of different methods, such as miming.

 Three of the main advantages relate directly to the learning environment: